Taking too much of these 4 popular supplements can be dangerous, a toxicologist warns

 Vitamin C helps the immune system function and the body absorb iron.
 Chilcott said it is generally considered safe and that vitamin C overdose is extremely rare.
 Adults should consume 75-90 mg daily, and can take up to 2,000 mg of vitamin C each day before they will experience negative health effects — which is about the same amount you'd get from eating 28 oranges or 21 bell peppers.

-Chilcott said that taking more than 2,000mg of magnesium per day can cause tiredness, kidney problems, and vitamin B12 deficiencies.
+Chilcott said that taking more than 2,000mg of vitamin C per day can cause tiredness, kidney problems, and vitamin B12 deficiencies.

 He said that people with gout, cirrhosis, and certain kidney diseases should particularly avoid high doses of vitamin C.

-Note: Correction: April 17, 2024 — An earlier version of this story misstated the nutrient that causes tiredness, kidney problems, and vitamin B12 deficiencies.
-It is vitamin C, not magnesium.